What is Scientific Democracy?

 Scientific Democracy as a synthetic theory

 So, according to the said above, sociology has the natural science basis through the Organic Theory of Society.
 Society is a social form of life, therefore, only integration with the science of life (biology) is what makes sociology able to generate objective knowledge of society.
 But if it loses the relation with its biological roots, so to say, gets out of touch with life, it inevitably turns into a pseudoscience of mechanical type, suffering from being subjective, demagogic, speculative.
 When it is based on nothing but statistics, results of which is easy to get falsified, and interpretation gets deformed to fit to needs of a customer, sociology often turns into a tool of public opinion manipulation.
 But democracy as a social phenomenon should be the subject of an objective science.
 The Theory of Democracy — the science of the People's power — has a vital meaning to society.
-However, the traditional democratic theory can not be an objective science unless it does not rest on the Organic Theory of Society.
+However, the traditional democratic theory can not be an objective science unless it rests on the Organic Theory of Society.
 Such a science is closed in the vacuum of social reality, and so is pure speculative or normative.

 Scientific Democracy, on the contrary, is the Organic Theory of Democracy that is a synthesis of human (sociology, economics, law) and natural (biology, physiology, psychology) sciences.
 Thanks to integration of human and natural sciences, Scientific Democracy, by nature, is the General Theory of Democracy.
 It is directly related with the science of life.
 It sees the People as a real living creature, a social person with a body and will, posessing identity and selfconsciousness, sense of justice, conscience, self dignity, instinct of self-preservation, ability to feel pain and pleasure.
 Therefore, being a living creature the People is a subject of public law who posesses natural inalienable rights, for instance, the right to self-determination, to a safe and dignified life, to protect its honor, dignity, and property, and of course, the right to fight for its life in case of a real threat to health and life.
 Though, the latter is rather not a right, but a duty to fight for life by any means necessary, like all living creatures do.
 That means not only to fight a war on a foreign enemy, occupationist, invader, but also resist an inner enemy, dictator, tyrant, usurper, up to all-people's uprising.
 It is not for nothing that the Declaration of Independence of the United States of America (1776) says: